RufaelDev/EventMessageTrackSamples/README.md

 segment start and segment end.

 ## generate_example.cpp
-Small program to create examples of Event message track samples formatting.
+Small program to create examples of Event message track sample formatting.

 It prints random events to the std::out.
 Subsequently it prints the Event message track samples formatting.